Frequently Asked Questions

 What do I do if my child is absent from school?

 Educators and guardians must work together to ensure students are present at school each day ready to learn.
 As our partners in school success, we ask that you please send your child to school on time every day.
-Should you find that it's necessary for your student to be absent from school for any reason, please call and notify the school attendance line listed below.
+Should you find it necessary for your student to be absent from school for any reason, please call and notify the school attendance line listed below.

 In the event that a student absence is necessary, parents/guardians must contact the school before 8:20 am the day of the absence or send a note in advance of the absences to excuse the absence.